Akua Sena Dansua: Judicial Council

+Local Government Service Council

+She was appointed the Chairperson of the Local Government Service Council on 15 July 2025.

 Professional associations and boards

-Danusa is a member of several civic, social and non-governmental agencies and organizations.
+Dansua is a member of several civic, social and non-governmental agencies and organizations.
 She is a member of the African Women Development Fund (AWDF) and was the chairperson of the West Africa Media Network (WAMNET).
-Danusa also served as vice-president of the Association of Women in the Media (ASWIM) Ghana.
+Dansua also served as vice-president of the Association of Women in the Media (ASWIM) Ghana.
 Whilst working as a journalist she also served as an executive member of the Parliamentary Press Corps.

 Dansua served as a member of the Evangelical Presbyterian (EP) University College Council in 2005.

+She has joined UNITE Parliamentarian network which is a network headed by Ricardo Leite to further causes on global health.

 Awards and recognition

 Dansua was recognised by the Women's Law and Human Rights Institute of the Art Foundation for her leadership role in the development of women and her role as women's activist in Ghana.
 Whilst Danusa was a full-time journalist she received a number of fellowship and scholarship awards, most notable amongst them was when she received the Dag Hammarskjold fellowship in 1991, awarded by the United Nations Correspondents Association for being the most promising journalist from Africa.
 She was given a rare opportunity to attend the 46th UN General Assembly session in New York in 1991 as her prize.